smancke/guble/guble-cli/README.md

-# The guble commandline client
+# The guble command line client

 This is the command line client for the guble messaging server.
-It is intended demonstration and debugging use.
+It is intended for demonstration and debugging use.

 [![Build Status](https://api.travis-ci.org/smancke/guble.svg)](https://travis-ci.org/smancke/guble)